inasafe/inasafe-doc/docs/source/training/socialisation/functionality_datasets.rst

 ---------------------------------------

-As explained in the previous section, |project_name| needs to have a hazard layer and a exposure layer to create an impact layer.
+As explained in the previous section, |project_name| needs to have a hazard layer and an exposure layer to create an impact layer.
-Currently |project_name| impact functions relies on the following datasets:
+Currently |project_name| impact functions rely on the following datasets:

 **Hazard:**